JeremCab/smiles2spec/README.md

 # SMILE2Spec

-LLM models for predicting IR vibrational spectra from SMILE representation of molecules.
+Predicting IR vibrational spectra from SMILES representation of molecules using LLMs.

 ## Description